guiguibaq/blog/content/blog/llm-inference-path/index.md

 ---
-title: Diggest of "The math behind how LLMs are trained and served"
+title: Digest of "The math behind how LLMs are trained and served"
 summary:
 date: 2026-07-01